FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Related Works

 \section{Related Works}

-With advancements in computer vision and highly integrated hardware, robots are increasingly embedded in daily life, assisting with tasks from home services \cite{c15, c16} to industrial automation \cite{c13, c14}.
+Recent advances in visual perception \cite{deng2026voxelized}, SLAM \cite{deng2025mcnslammultiagentcollaborativeneural,li2026doa,deng2025reloc}, and compact robotic hardware \cite{yuan2026peral} have expanded robot deployment from assistive service scenarios~\cite{c15,c16} to industrial automation~\cite{c13,c14}.
+However, natural and reliable intention communication remains a key bottleneck for human-robot interaction.
 To facilitate seamless human-robot collaboration, various interaction modalities have gained attention.
 However, gesture-based systems \cite{c5} and those combining voice and posture \cite{c17, c43} impose physical constraints, making them unsuitable for users with limited mobility or motor impairments.
 In such cases, language-based interaction emerges as a natural alternative.
 However, language-based control presents challenges, including ambiguity in scene descriptions and multiple interpretations of the same instruction, reducing reliability in complex environments \cite{c43}.
-To address this, some researchers \cite{c21} proposed a vision-language model (VLM)-based dialog system, enabling interactive refinement between the robot and user.
+To address this, some researchers \cite{c21} proposed a vision-language model (VLM)-based dialog system, enabling interactive refinement between the robot and user \cite{qi2026air}.
 While this improves robustness, it significantly increases interaction time, limiting real-time efficiency.
 Alternatively, other studies \cite{c38, c39} explored LLMs for robotic task planning using language input.
-However, LLMs and VLMs lack pretraining in complex geometric reasoning, leading to failures in scenarios with multiple similar objects.
+However, LLMs and VLMs lack pretraining in complex geometric reasoning, leading to failures with multiple similar objects.